 Carbon Fiber 101: Understanding Weaves and Fabrics

-After carbon fibers have been manufactured and sized, they are often woven into fabrics.
-To begin creating fabrics, manufacturers create bundles of carbon fibers called tows.
-Tows are rated according to their fiber, or filament, content, commonly referenced as 3k, 6k, 12k, and 15k.
-The k stands for “thousand,” meaning a 3k tow is composed of 3,000 carbon filaments.
-Since a single strand of carbon fiber is only about 5-10 microns thick, a 3k tow comes in at only around .125” thick.
-A 6k tow would then be about twice as thick as a 3k tow, 12k four times as thick, and so on.
-The high number of strong carbon fibers in such a compact space is what gives carbon fiber materials their incredible strength.
+Carbon fibers are often woven into fabrics after they have been manufactured and sized.
+The manufacturing process begins by creating bundles of carbon fibers called tows.
+These tows are then rated according to the number of fibers or filaments they contain, which is commonly referenced as 3k, 6k, 12k, and 48k.
+The "k" stands for "thousand," meaning a 3k tow comprises 3,000 carbon filaments.
+Each strand of carbon fiber is only about 5-10 microns thick, but the high number of these strong carbon fibers in such a compact space gives carbon fiber materials incredible strength.

 Carbon Fiber Weaves